ArtemShkurat/ArtemShkurat/README.md

 ## 🌐 Game Gurus

-A full-stack web platform developed as a university group project, enabling users to create accounts and share gaming tips and guides.
+A full-stack web application developed as a university group project, allowing users to create accounts and share gaming tips and guides.

 ### Technologies